dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 output.
 We begin by examining the compatibility modules:

 * `c_tools.exit_codes`: Exposes the standard language termination values `EXIT_SUCCESS` and `EXIT_FAILURE`
-through the `c_tools namespace`.
+through the `c_tools` namespace.
 Its purpose is to facilitate the use of these values from modular code without relying directly on the macros defined in `<cstdlib>`.

 * `c_tools.standard_streams`: Provides `noexcept` functions that return `std::FILE*` pointers to the standard